How Peach Helps Lenders Comply with Regulation F

 Challenge 2: Safe Harbor Procedures for Text Messages and Emails

-Reg.
-F confirms that text messages and emails can be used for debt collection purposes.
+Regulation F confirms that text messages and emails can be used for debt collection purposes.
 At the same time, debt collectors have a responsibility to prevent unintentional third-party disclosures of debt.
-While debt collectors are free to implement their own procedures, Reg.
-F outlines specific ones that provide safe harbor protection against unintentional third-party disclosure claims brought under the FDCPA.
+While debt collectors are free to implement their own procedures, Regulation F outlines specific ones that provide safe harbor protection against unintentional third-party disclosure claims brought under the FDCPA.

-How Peach Helps Creditors and Servicers Comply with Reg.
-F
+How Peach Helps Creditors and Servicers Comply with Regulation F

 One of the challenges with legacy solutions is that most lack a thoughtful and ongoing commitment to compliance.
 As regulations evolve, these legacy solutions typically require significant resource investments to power manual processes and ad-hoc solutions.

 By contrast, Peach allows creditors and servicers to swiftly implement an automated plan to comply with new federal and state requirements.
-You can instantly turn on any of our new Reg.
-F capabilities.
+You can instantly turn on any of our new Regulation F capabilities.

 Solution 1: Inconvenient Time and Place Requirements